FaisalAlqarni/EVENTPULSE/README.md

-# senior_project
+# EVENTPULSE

-Graduation project
-EventPulse

-an application to dosplay event to user and enable them to socialize with each other.
+Graduation project; Senior Project an application to display event to users and enable them to socialize with each other.

-## what is the changes in this branch?
-finsished first part of the project
+## DONE BY:
+Faisal Alqarni
+Hatem Alzahrani
+Abdulaziz binGhannam
+Adnan Surouji
+Abdulaziz Alonizi
+Hassan Yahya

+A KFUPM's graduators